 The exciting process of turning a sketch into a 3D textured model brings your art to life.
 It’s not as challenging as it would appear, especially if you have any prior knowledge of 3D modeling tools.
 Here is a step-by-step guide to getting you going:

-1. Choose the best 3D texturing software based on your knowledge.
-Blender, Maya, and 3DS Max are a few of the most well-liked choices.
+1. Based on your knowledge, choose the best 3D texturing software.
+Blender, Maya, and 3DS Max are some of the most popular choices.

 2. Import your model sheet and start creating its simple 3D model.